 |light conditions||Lots of indirect light to full sun|

 |water ph||Neutral to slightly alkaline (7-8.5)|

 |toxicity||Toxic to pets, some parts toxic to humans|

 aloe vera plant care and maintenance

 Besides demanding a fair amount of sunlight, aloe pretty much takes care of itself.
 As long as it gets lots of indirect light everyday – perhaps sitting on the sill of a north or south facing window, or near an east or west facing window – and a little water every couple of weeks, your aloe will grow and produce an abundance of leaves ready for harvest as you need them.
 It doesn’t take much of a green thumb to keep an aloe happy!
+If your aloe is drooping or growing sparsely, it’s usually a sign that it needs more light or isn’t being watered adequately.
 Note that while aloe vera blooms readily at maturity in the wild, they need some extra TLC to bloom indoors (read more in the light section below).

 Best light: lots of indirect light to full sun

 Aloe is a desert plant, and its thick, moisture-filled leaves allow it to tolerate a lot of sunlight in its natural environment.
 Aloe typically thrives in as much bright, indirect light as it can get.
 Too much direct light year round isn’t ideal either, typically resulting in browned tips or tired looking leaves.
 Keep aloe in windows with indirect sunlight, near bright windows that face the sun, or set them outside during the summer to expose them to sunlight out in the open.
 Aloe plants will produce stunning coral blooms if given full sun in the summer, which can be tricky indoors.
 You’ll need to chase the light during aloe’s growth season and adjust your watering accordingly to give the plant the perfect blooming conditions.

 Water needs: Once every two to three weeks